Eggs At Your Local Grocery Store: What You Should Know

 It’s important to know that egg farmers are price takers, not price makers.

 Like other commodities, wholesale egg prices are driven largely by supply and demand, and egg prices currently reflect many factors that are outside the control of an egg farmer.
+This can include things like the cost of animal feed, labor, or even the fuel it takes to deliver eggs to the store.

 - The egg supply has been tighter than normal due to an animal illness called bird flu, which has temporarily reduced the number of hens laying eggs.

-Thank you for your patience and understanding as farmers are working to protect their hens and ensure a steady supply of wholesome, nutritious eggs American’s count on.
+THANK YOU for your patience and understanding as farmers are working to protect their hens and ensure a steady supply of wholesome, nutritious eggs Americans count on.

 For answers to further questions, check out our Q&A.